 When you start expanding your factories in Factorio 2.0, you’ll eventually start creating them far away from each other.
-Some of the production factories you create might be extremely far from your main base, especially when you start needing water or oil.
-The quick solution to dealing with the logistics of these products is through a train system.
+Some of the production factories you create might be extremely far from your main base, especially when you need water or oil.
+A quick solution to dealing with the logistics of these products is to use a train system.
 Building and creating a whole train setup from multiple bases will take some time, and here’s everything you need to know about setting that up in this complete train guide for Factorio: Space Age.

 Complete Train Guide in Factorio Space Age